 After a traffic report, NPR ran a story on the nation’s death panel hysteria.
 Yeah, everyone’s a little crazy right now.
 The living take their lives and the dieing want to prolong theirs.
 Whatever happened to the role of Providence in these things?

 Pulling into his driveway alongside the lime green Beetle driven by the home health aide, he was glad his father was past noticing the early hour of his arrival.
 Pop’s days and nights were indistinguishable to him now.

 Scamp pushed past his master.
-Trotting straight to the living room where they’d set up Pop’s hospital bed, the dog uncharacteristically stopped and whimpered.
+Trotting straight to the living room where they’d set up Pop’s hospital bed, which be one of those hospital beds that are popular online, the dog uncharacteristically stopped and whimpered.
 The aide looked up; “I’m so sorry,” she sobbed, “I tried calling your cell phone ten minutes ago.”